beeeta/2scrawl2analyze_bg/README.md

-practice scrapy,to scrawler to analyze data
+practice scrapy,to scrawler to analyze data.